 The next step after tonglen (giving and taking) is developing the exceptional resolve (lhag-bsam), which is the even stronger wish to be able to eliminate all the suffering of others and bring them the happiness of liberation and enlightenment.
-What is exceptional about it is the intention that even if I have to do it all by myself, I will do it and never give up.
-And obviously this exceptional resolve is based on having even stronger compassion: I can’t wait for other people to be able to do this; I’m going to do it myself.
+What is exceptional about it is the intention that even if we have to do it all by ourselves, we will do it and never give up.
+Obviously, this exceptional resolve is based on having even stronger compassion, that we can’t wait for other people to be able to do this; we’re going to do it ourselves.

 Developing the Bodhichitta Aim to Reach Enlightenment for the Benefit of All

 The next step after the exceptional resolve is bodhichitta itself.
 We examine ourselves and see, “Am I really able to do all of this myself?
 Can I really bring everyone to liberation and enlightenment?”
 We see that, “No, in my present situation, I can’t even help myself terribly well, and the only way that I will really be able to benefit others is if I attain not only liberation but the full enlightenment of a Buddha.”